Fmstrat/kali-profiles/README.md

 changeprofile
 ```

+## Changing network settings

+If you wish to change the network settings for `Clearnet` or `Whonix`, you can simply edit the files in `/mnt/Vault/networks`.

 ## Adding to another VM

 To add to another VM, just spin up another Kali instance with the same config, and use `/media/Vault/addmachine.sh`